A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions

-For the second experiment we have changed the architecture of the neural network in the following way: the input layer contains 784 neurons, followed by two hidden layers with 500, respectively 150 neurons, and an output layer containing 10 neurons (one neuron for each digit).
-Both classical and the newly proposed training had followed the same procedure as in the first experiment, which we have described in details.
-The comparison between the two trainings of the second experiment can be seen in Figure \ref{fig:training_e2} and Figure \ref{fig:classification_e2}.
+For the second experiment we changed the architecture of the neural network in the following way: the input layer contains 784 neurons, followed by two hidden layers with 500, respectively 150 neurons, and an output layer containing 10 neurons (one neuron for each digit).
+Both classical and the new proposed training followed the same procedure as in the first experiment were we have described them in details.
+The comparison between the two trainings of the second experiment can be seen in Figure \ref{fig:training_e2}.
 For this configuration, LeCun et al. \cite{lecun98} report a classification error of 2.95, value which we have obtained after 77.800 epochs with classical training.
-After the same number of epochs, using the newly proposed method, we have obtained a classification error of 2.00.
+After the same number of epochs, using the new proposed method, we have obtain a classification error of 2.00 .

-In the third experiment we have considered an architecture of the neural network with a single hidden layer of 1000 neurons.
+In the third experiment we considered an architecture of the neural network with only a single hidden layer of 1000 neurons.
 Thus, the architecture is as follows: the input layer contains 784 neurons, followed by one hidden layer with 1000 neurons, and an output layer containing 10 neurons (one neuron for each digit).
-Both classical and the newly proposed training had followed the same procedure as in the first two experiments.
-The comparison between the two trainings of the third experiment can be seen in Figure \ref{fig:training_e3} and Figure \ref{fig:classification_e3}.
+Both classical and the new proposed training followed the same procedure as in the first two experiments.
+The comparison between the two trainings of the third experiment can be seen in Figure \ref{fig:training_e3}.
 For this configuration, LeCun et al. \cite{lecun98} report a classification error of 4.5, value which we have obtained after 77.050 epochs with classical training.
-After the same number of epochs, using the newly proposed method, we have obtained a classification error of 2.79.
+After the same number of epochs, using the new proposed method, we have obtain a classification error of 2.79.